Desk with Laptop, Calculator, Files and small model of house with epc colours

 The owner however had been heavily involved in the initial construction of the property and continued to maintain successful relationships with all parties involved, so extensive documentary evidence was available, and further evidence could be sought if necessary.

-Despite this the owner convinced me it would be possible somehow and it would work out fine.
+The owner convinced me it would be possible somehow and it would work out fine.

 Although I was initially concerned about the size of the property, this in the end was a minor consideration.